MaterializeInc/materialize/doc/developer/design/20230225_compute_introspection_schema.md

 IDs to the operators they connect), and there are various existing ones that have inconsistently named fields or inconsistent semantics.
-Furthermore, the documentation of the various relations is incomplete (e.g., it doesn't make clear wheter each relation is per-replica or global).
+Furthermore, the documentation of the various relations is incomplete (e.g., it doesn't make clear whether each relation is per-replica or global).

 ## Goals